Activity Information

 Examples of Activities that Count

-• Volunteering for community service organizations
+• Volunteering for community service organizations (501c3s, non-profits, etc.)

 • Assisting unrelated elderly community members with household chores